techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/02_getting_started.md

 ## How to clone or download the project repository

 1. Access the Bicep project repository: Go to the [GitHub website](https://github.com/) and log in to your account.
 Navigate to the Bicep project.
 Here's the [repository](https://github.com/techgrounds/techgrounds-anj-dtmr).
-The project root folder is 000_cloud_project/v1.0.

 2. Choose a cloning method: